-"Ford Police Car Fire Hazards - How It Happened, and What's the Remedy ?" presentation at the PCNY Annual Convention, of the Police Conference of New York, Inc., May 2003, in Binghamton, New York.
+"Ford Police Car Fire Hazards - How It Happened, and What's the Remedy ?"
+Presentation at the PCNY Annual Convention, of the Police Conference of New York, Inc., May 2003, in Binghamton, N.Y.

-"Ford Police Car Fire Hazards - How It Happened, and What's the Remedy ?" presentation at the NAPO Legal Rights and Legislative Seminar, of the National Association of Police Organizations, May 2003, in Washington, D.C.
+"Ford Police Car Fire Hazards - How It Happened, and What's the Remedy ?"
+Presentation at the NAPO Legal Rights and Legislative Seminar, of the National Association of Police Organizations, May 2003, in Washington, D.C.

-"Auto Safety Defects You Shouldn't Overlook" presentation at the Professional Investigators and Security Association Symposium, March 2003, in Williamsburg, Virginia.
+"Auto Safety Defects You Shouldn't Overlook" Presentation at the Professional Investigators and Security Association Symposium, March 2003, in Williamsburg, Virginia.

-"Commercial Vehicle Related Accidents" presentation at the session on Vehicle Design -Safe Cars of the Future, at The First European Summit on SAFE Highways of the Future, sponsored by Traffic Technology International, in Cannes, France, January 2001.
+"Commercial Vehicle Related Accidents" Presentation via video at the session on Vehicle Design -Safe Cars of the Future, at The First European Summit on SAFE Highways of the Future, sponsored by Traffic Technology International, in Cannes, France, January 2001.

 "Protecting Our Children in Crashes....
-Lessons from What Really Happened" presented at the 10th Annual World Traffic Safety Symposium, on airbags, school buses, and how safer designs emerge by learning from actual accidents, in New York, April 2000.
+Lessons from What Really Happened" Presentation at the 10th Annual World Traffic Safety Symposium, on airbags, school buses, and how safer designs emerge by learning from actual accidents, in New York, April 2000.

 "The Truck Underride Hazard...
-Truck Safety Defects That Crush Cars and Decapitate Their Occupants" presented at the 1999 Pennsylvania Bar Institute Seminar Series on Goliaths of the Highways: Truck Accident Litigation, Sept.-Oct.
-1999, in Phila., Pitts., etc.
+Truck Safety Defects That Crush Cars and Decapitate Their Occupants" Presentation at the 1999 Pennsylvania Bar Institute Seminar Series on Goliaths of the Highways: Truck Accident Litigation, Sept.-Oct.
+1999, in Philadelphia., Pittsburgh., Scranton, etc. Design and performance of rear guards and side guards for underride prevention.

-"The Ethics of Compassion in Car Design" presented at the 9th World Traffic Safety Symposium, on design solutions to vehicle safety issues, in New York, April 1999.
+"The Ethics of Compassion in Car Design" Presentation at the 9th World Traffic Safety Symposium, on design solutions to vehicle safety issues, in New York, April 1999.

-"Unlocking the Mysteries of Car Crash Murder" presented at the 1999 Northeast Super Conference, of the National Association of Legal Investigators, in Atlantic City, April 1999.
+"Unlocking the Mysteries of Car Crash Murder" Presentation at the 1999 Northeast Super Conference, of the National Association of Legal Investigators, in Atlantic City, April 1999.

-"Auto Safety Defects You Shouldn't Overlook", presented at National Association of Legal Investigators (NALI), National Convention in Baltimore, Maryland, June 1998.
+"Auto Safety Defects You Shouldn't Overlook" Presentation at National Association of Legal Investigators (NALI), National Convention in Baltimore, Maryland, June 1998.

-"Improved Crashworthy Designs for Truck Underride Guards", published and presented at the 16th International Technical Conference on the Enhanced Safety of Vehicles, U.S. Dept. of Transportation, June 1998, in Windsor, Canada.

-"Advanced Designs for Side Impact and Rollover Protection", published in the 16th International Technical Conference on the Enhanced Safety of Vehicles, U.S. Dept. of Transportation., June 1998, in Windsor, Canada.
+"Improved Crashworthy Designs for Truck Underride Guards" Published and presented at the 16th International Technical Conference on the Enhanced Safety of Vehicles, U.S. Dept. of Transportation, June 1998, in Windsor, Canada.
+"Advanced Designs for Side Impact and Rollover Protection" Published in the 16th International Technical Conference on the Enhanced Safety of Vehicles, U.S. Dept. of Transportation, June 1998, in Windsor, Canada.

-"The Coming Revolution in Airbag Technology", published in the 16th International Technical Conference on the Enhanced Safety of Vehicles, U.S. Dept. of Transportation., June 1998, in Windsor, Canada.
+"The Coming Revolution in Airbag Technology" Published in the 16th International Technical Conference on the Enhanced Safety of Vehicles, U.S. Dept. of Transportation, June 1998, in Windsor, Canada.

-"Side Impact Protection in Vehicle Design", presented at the Federal Highway Administration (FHWA) Turner-Fairbanks Research Center, May 1997, in McLean, Virginia.
+"Side Impact Protection in Vehicle Design" Presented at the Federal Highway Administration (FHWA) Turner-Fairbanks Research Center, May 1997, in McLean, Virginia.

-"Underride Guards: Is the New NHTSA Regulation Good Enough?", paper presented at the Society of Automotive Engineers (SAE) TOPTEC Symposium on Heavy Vehicle Underride Protection, April 1997, in Palm Springs, California.
+"Underride Guards: Is the New NHTSA Regulation Good Enough?"
+Paper presented at the Society of Automotive Engineers SAE TOPTEC Symposium on Heavy Vehicle Underride Protection, April 1997, in Palm Springs, California.